 Long-term mental health effects include:

-- Confusion that persists or lasts for an extended period of time
+- The confusion that persists or lasts for an extended period

 - Problems with attention or symptoms that are similar to ADD